Not Everyone Falls From the Top

 April brings Second Chances Month and Passover—two powerful reminders that redemption doesn’t begin with permission, but with movement.
 While we wait for policy and leadership to catch up, the real question is whether we’re willing to act as if second chances already exist.

 Meta Description: Discover how JBJ Soul Kitchen is scaling its pay-it-forward mission in Asbury Park.
 Breaking Free Industries explores the power of second chances and community impact.
-URL Slug: jbj-soul-kitchen-asbury-park-expansion-bfi TL;DR The News: JBJ Soul Kitchen is closing its Toms River location at the end of April (due to lease issues) and moving to a…
+URL Slug: jbj-soul-kitchen-asbury-park-expansion-bfi Scaling the Second Chance: JBJ Soul Kitchen’s New Chapter in Asbury Park Alt text: A professional kitchen setting symbolizing the community-driven mission of JBJ Soul…

 We tend to present criminal law as a binary: you’re either putting people in the system, or pulling them out of it.
 But the reality is, the criminal justice system is an ecosystem—and some of the most meaningful, life-changing work happens outside the courtroom.
 From dismantling ‘moral character’ barriers in professional licensing to building the next generation of legal tech for expungement, the ‘Second Chance’ economy is wide open.
 For those drawn to justice but not necessarily to trial work, it’s time to look beyond the binary.